 “When I started my own Consultancy business, Brian not only advised me on what to do, he actually did some of my accounting.
 Huge help!”

 Sometimes the balance of responsibilities is skewed.
 Factors like frequent travel, on call professions, medical needs and many others reasons make some family-career situations more difficult for some couples than they do for others, and mutual spousal understanding is important.
-But if there’s a solution, each partner can and must try to make it work.
+But if there’s a solution, each partner can and must try to make it work with the right support.

 So go ahead and motivate the woman you love into grabbing that career dream.